Can Cinedigm Corp. (CIDM) Remain Competitive?

 Cinedigm Corp.
-(NASDAQ:CIDM) went down by -2.40% from its latest closing price compared to the recent 1-year high of $2.81.
-The company’s stock price has collected -6.15% of loss in the last five trading sessions.
-Press Release reported on 10/07/21 that Cinedigm to Utilize State-of-the-Art Technology to Localize The Bob Ross Channel
+(NASDAQ:CIDM) went up by 5.29% from its latest closing price compared to the recent 1-year high of $2.81.
+The company’s stock price has collected -2.05% of loss in the last five trading sessions.
+Press Release reported on 10/14/21 that Cinedigm Announces a Killer Re-Launch of Subscription-Based Horror Channel Screambox

 Is It Worth Investing in Cinedigm Corp.
 (NASDAQ :CIDM) Right Now?